ARCHER2-HPC/archer2-docs/docs/archer2-migration/account-migration.md

 You will keep the same usernames, passwords and SSH keys that you use on the 4-cabinet system on the full system.

-You do not need to do anything to enable your account, these will be made available automatically once access to the full system is avaiable.
+You do not need to do anything to enable your account, these will be made available automatically once access to the full system is available.

 You will connect to the full system in the same way as you connect to the 4-cabinet system except for switching the ordering of the credentials: